xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_get_api_replication_logger_returns.md

 The response will also contain the following HTTP headers:

-- *x-arango-replication-active*: whether or not the logger is active.
+- *x-avocado-replication-active*: whether or not the logger is active.
 Clients can use this flag as an indication for their polling frequency.
 If the logger is not active and there are no more replication events available, it might be sensible for a client to abort, or to go to sleep for a long time and try again later to check whether the logger has been activated.

-- *x-arango-replication-lastincluded*: the tick value of the last included value in the result.
+- *x-avocado-replication-lastincluded*: the tick value of the last included value in the result.
 In incremental log fetching, this value can be used as the *from* value for the following request. **Note** that if the result is empty, the value will be *0*.
 This value should not be used as *from* value by clients in the next request (otherwise the server would return the log events from the start of the log again).

-- *x-arango-replication-lasttick*: the last tick value the logger server has logged (not necessarily included in the result).
+- *x-avocado-replication-lasttick*: the last tick value the logger server has logged (not necessarily included in the result).
 By comparing the the last tick and last included tick values, clients have an approximate indication of how many events there are still left to fetch.

-- *x-arango-replication-checkmore*: whether or not there already exists more log data which the client could fetch immediately.
+- *x-avocado-replication-checkmore*: whether or not there already exists more log data which the client could fetch immediately.
 If there is more log data available, the client could call *logger-follow* again with an adjusted *from* value to fetch remaining log entries until there are no more.